mkingsnorth/nebula_generator_docs/docs/3D/control_panel.rst

     .. image:: ../_static/tile_size_compare.jpg
         :alt: Tile Size Comparison in Eevee.

+* **Render Samples**: Number of render time samples per pixel.
+Increasing this value will increase the detail of the clouds and can reduce speckles in the noise.
+* **Viewport Samples**: Number of viewport render samples per pixel.

 * **Volumetric Samples**: This controls the number of times that Eevee calculates a render pass for the volume in the nebula.
 * **Volumetric Shadow Samples**: This controls the number of times that Eevee calculates the quality of the shadows when doing a render pass.

 * **Bloom Threshold**: This affects the glow of the stars.
 Reducing this value increases the number of stars affected and the overall brightness of the nebula.
 * **Bloom Intensity**: How blended with the image the bloom effect is.
 Lower values will reduce the overall effect.